GfSE/SpecIF/README.md

 For details see http://specif.de and [the SpecIF specification documentation](./documentation/Readme.md) in this repository.

-This branch details schema and constraints for 'fully-flegded' SpecIF.
+This repository details schema and constraints for 'fully-flegded' SpecIF.
 It is characterized by
 - A SpecIF data set (container) may have information elements of multiple revisions.
 The identifiers are identical and the revision tags change.
 The combination of identifier and revision, called 'key', must be unique, however.
-- Information content may be provided for more than one language.
+- Text content may be provided for more than one language.
+- Any property may have multiple values.
+Properties of data-type 'xs:string' may have multiple values of multiple languages, each.
 - A transformation to ReqIF is possible, if a certain revision level and a certain language is chosen.
 - A lossless transformation from ReqIF is always possible.
-- For a simpler SpecIF schema without support for multiple revisions and without multi-language support, please consult the branch 'SpecIF Level-1' starting version 0.10.2.
-- All SpecIF data sets (containers) conforming with schema v0.10.2 and above also conform with SpecIF v0.11.1 and above.

 Thanks to @oalt for the discussion about support for multiple revisions and multiple languages!